Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: High-Resolution White-box Attacks

-Recall that Quiring et al.~\cite{scaling2020} have identified a few scaling algorithms that are robust against the scaling attack (see \Cref{sec:background:robust}).
-We also evaluate their robustness against the proposed Scale-Adv attack.
+Recall that \citet{scaling2020} have identified a few scaling algorithms that are robust against the scaling attack (see \Cref{sec:background:scaling-defenses:robust}).
+We also evaluate their robustness against the HR image-scaling attack.
 In \Cref{fig:exp:pgd:robust}, we report the evaluation of scaling algorithms that adopt uniform kernels (CV Area) or dynamic kernel widths (PIL Linear).
-As evident from the plots, Scale-Adv cannot exploit these scaling algorithms to improve the vanilla PGD attack.
+As evident from the plots, HR PGD attacks cannot exploit these scaling algorithms to improve the vanilla one.
 This verifies the robustness of known-robust scaling algorithms in a setting where the attacker jointly targets the whole ML system pipeline.